Fusion-Data-Platform/fdp/README.rst

   * Streamline data access from multiple facilities, diagnostics, and databases
   * Organize data and analysis methods in an intuitive object-oriented framework
-  * Users can extend FDP with new capabilities

 * Promote collaborative code development and reduce inefficient code duplication

+  * Users can easily extend FDP with new capabilities and contribute to the code base

 * Reduce barriers to entry for new students and scientists

   * Access data without needing to learn site-specific or database-specific connection/configuration details